 Take a closer Look

-Welcome to a look behind the scenes of my latest photo calendar, which is now available to pre-order.
+Welcome to a look behind the scenes of my latest photo calendar, which will soon be available for pre-order.

 For many of us, flying has become ordinary.
 Fortunately, it still inspires many of us and creates lots of emotions.
 May it be the excitement to travel to a far distant place, or the joy to soar above the clouds and watch the world pass by underneath, or last but not least, the thrill it creates if the airways are a bit bumpier than expected.
 What does flying mean to you?